Connect an agent

 Point your agent at the gateway and start using tools

 Agents connect to the gateway via MCP (Model Context Protocol).
-Once connected, they can access all tools from your configured resources — governed by your policies.
+Once connected, they can access every tool from your configured resources — governed by your policies.

 Register an agent